gonzodeveloper/commodities_vs_weather/README.md

-Kyle Hart
-Project: Commodities vs. Weather - Predicting Per-Capita GDP From Inferred Infrastructure
+# Commodities vs. Weather - Predicting Per-Capita GDP From Inferred Infrastructure

 Date: Dec 12, 2017

-CONCEPT
+**CONCEPT**

 The objective of this project is to see if we can predict the per-capita GDP of any given country based on information from its production of various commodities and yearly weather data, namely precipitation.
 This assumption is informed by the idea that a country with low income will be more affected by weather anomalies in their production of certain crops and livestock while a high income country will not.
 Factors that contribute to this include but are not limited to transportation infrastructure, seed reserves, soil quality, irrigation and human behavior.
 Assuming that we can create a model to make this prediction for the production of a given commodity--livestock or crop--we should be able to compare its accuracy against the same model ran against other commodities.
 By this process we should be able to find several "indicator goods" (i.e., commodities who's sensitivity to weather affects production in poor countries notably more than that in rich countries).